adamtabrams/change/README.md

 # Tips

-With the help of curl, you can run this tool without installing it:
+With the help of curl, you can even run this tool without installing it:
 * `curl -s "https://raw.githubusercontent.com/adamtabrams/change/master/change" | sh -s --` [args]